 So how are these ultra-restrictive regulations impacting Brazil?
 Surprisingly, murder and violent crime in Brazil are going up, not down.
 In 2017, Brazil set a new record-high murder rate—30.8 murders per 100,000 persons.
-(For comparison, the United States has roughly 5 murders per 100,000 persons.)
+(For comparison, the United States has roughly five murders per 100,000 persons.)

 In the United States, states such as Maryland, New Jersey, New York, and California boast similarly restrictive anti-gun legislation with less than boastful rates of violent crime.
-That the rate of gun violence is not lower in these states than the rest of the country is popularly blamed on guns flowing in from neighboring states with more lenient laws.
-Brazil’s woes indicate that this line of thinking is flawed.
+That the rate of gun violence is not lower in these states than in the rest of the country is popularly blamed on guns flowing in from neighboring states with more lenient laws.
+However, Brazil’s woes indicate that this line of thinking is flawed.

-Nearly all the firearms used in Brazil’s murders are ones which were initially purchased legally in Brazil and not trafficked in from a more permissive locale.
+Nearly all the firearms used in Brazil’s murders were initially purchased legally in Brazil and not trafficked in from a more permissive locale.
 U.S. lawmakers should look to Brazil to understand the probable consequences of strict gun control regulation, in which criminals happily obtain firearms by illegal means while law-abiding citizens remain disarmed, creating easier and more tempting targets for violent crime.

 Author: Emily William Taylor

 DISCLAIMER: The information on this website does not contain legal advice or create an attorney-client relationship.
 Every case is different, and this material is not a substitute for, and does not replace the advice or representation of, a licensed attorney.